mayeechen/mayeechen.github.io/_pages/about.md

 I'm interested in using theoretical tools to understand and improve on modern machine learning techniques.
 My current research is in understanding representation geometry and modeling data, explained in more detail below:

-- **Representation Geometry**: Traditional generalization results for supervised learning do not fully explain the capabilities of deep neural networks.
-Instead, examining the geometry of last-layer representations provides a way to understand these models.
-What makes for good learned representations, and how do we induce them?
-What theoretical frameworks can we develop to better understand geometry in deep learning, and what are their limitations in practice?
-I have been looking at these questions for self-supervised and contrastive learning recently.
+- **Representation Geometry**: Examining the geometry of last-layer representations provides a way to understand modern deep models beyond traditional supervised generalization results.
+What makes for good learned representations, and how do we provably induce them? <!--What theoretical frameworks can we develop to better understand geometry in deep learning, and what are their limitations in practice?--> I have been looking at these questions for self-supervised and contrastive learning recently.

 - **Data(-centric AI)**: Real data is noisy, biased, and expensive to label.
 There are also other imperfect sources of signal that are available, ranging from external knowledge bases to pre-trained representations.
 How can we best model and harness real data and these other signals throughout the machine learning pipeline?
 I have been looking at these questions through the lens of Weak Supervision and latent variable graphical models.